Cunnilingus: General

 General statistics indicate that 70–80% of women require clitoral stimulation to achieve orgasm.
 Shere Hite's research on human female sexuality reports that, for most women, orgasm is easily achieved by cunnilingus because of the direct stimulation of the clitoral glans and shaft (including stimulation to other external parts of the vulva that are physically related to the clitoris) that may be involved during the act.

 The essential aspect of cunnilingus is oral stimulation of the vulva by licking with the tongue, use of the lips, or some combination.
 The nose, chin, and teeth might be used as well.
 During the activity, the performer may use fingers to open the labia majora (the vulva's outer lips) to enable the tongue to better stimulate the clitoris, or the female may separate the labia herself for her partner.
 Separating the legs wide would also usually open the vulva sufficiently for the partner to orally reach the clitoris.

 The performer may also stimulate the labia minora (inner lips of the vulva) by using the lips or tongue.
 Movements can be slow or fast, regular or erratic, firm or soft, according to the participants' preferences.
 The tongue can be inserted into the vagina, either stiffened or moving.
 The performing partner may also hum to produce vibration.

 Women may consider personal hygiene before practicing oral sex important, as poor hygiene can lead to odors, accumulation of sweat and micro-residue (such as lint, urine or menstrual blood), which the giving partner may find unpleasant.
-Some women remove or trim their pubic hair.

-Autocunnilingus, which is cunnilingus performed by a female on herself as masturbation, may be possible, but an unusually high degree of flexibility is required, which may be possessed only by contortionists.
+Autocunnilingus, which is cunnilingus performed by oneself on oneself as masturbation, may be possible, but an unusually high degree of flexibility is required, which may be possessed only by contortionists.